PedroLPSanti/temaplate-swagger-express/README.md

 # node-serverless-template

-A project to help build a serveless(AWS Lambda) Rest API using: NodeJS, Express and A PostgreSQL.
+A project to help build a Rest API using: NodeJS, Express with swagger.

 ---
 ## Requirements